cloud-gov/product/OnboardingChecklist.md

 When someone new joins the cloud.gov team:

 1. Create a new issue in `cg-product` called "Ramp up [person's name] on cloud.gov team".
-2. View the raw source of this file
+2. View the raw source of this file.
-3. Copy everything below the line into the new issue's body
+3. Copy everything below the line into the new issue's body.
-4. Replace "NewPerson" with the new person's name
+4. Replace "NewPerson" with the new person's name.
-5. Replace "Buddy" with the onboarding buddy's name
+5. Replace "Buddy" with the onboarding buddy's name.
-4. Delete any checklists irrelevant for the new person's skill domain (theme)
+4. Delete any checklists irrelevant for the new person's skill domain (theme).
-5. Submit the issue
+5. Submit the issue.
-6. Assign the issue to the person who bravely volunteered to be the new person's Onboarding Buddy
+6. Assign the issue to the person who bravely volunteered to be the new person's Onboarding Buddy.
-7. Put the issue into the "In Progress" pipeline in ZenHub
+7. Put the issue into the "In Progress" pipeline in ZenHub.

 ---